 Check with local community gardens or farms to see if they accept donations.
 If you buy food from local producers, ask if they have their own compost and find out if they need more materials.
-Not only will you be able to recycle your scraps, you’ll be supporting the businesses that provide you with fresh, local foods.
-If you don’t know your local farmers or aren’t involved in a community garden, use the Eat Well Guide to find sustainable farms and farmers’ markets near you.
-You can also search for a local non-profits or community organizations that run composting drop-off sites in your area, such as New York City's Lower East Side Ecology Center.
+Not only will you be able to recycle your scraps, you'll be supporting the businesses that provide you with fresh, local foods.
+If you don't know your local farmers or aren't involved in a community garden, search for local non-profits or community organizations that run composting drop-off sites in your area, such as New York City's Lower East Side Ecology Center.
 Your neighbors and people in your social network may be eager to add more browns and greens to their backyard compost as well.
 Ask around!

 If you're lucky, your city may have already implemented voluntary or mandatory composting programs.
 Organic material comprises nearly a third of the waste stream in many areas, contributing significantly to the cost of hauling refuse to landfills.
 Many cities, states, regions and countries have established (or are working to develop) public composting programs to reduce those costs and take advantage of valuable organic resources, although municipal composting rates are still low globally.

 If your district has a compost pick-up program, you likely already know about it - pick-up operations, just like trash and recycling, are often mandated by municipalities.
 You can still donate your organic waste to farms and gardens, or compost at home, if you prefer, but by participating in large-scale pick-up, you'll avoid the need to transport your scraps.
 Cities without large-scale composting programs often offer other composting initiatives to encourage residents to save their scraps.
 Check to see if your state or city offers public composting services.

 Once you find a compost program in your area, collecting and donating your organic waste will become second nature.